djskipe/djskipewindowsscript/README.md

   - 📱 Telegram
   - 💬 WhatsApp
   - 🌏 WeChat
   - 🖥 System Informer

-- Base Software Package: A lighter set of essential software for general use:
+- **Base Software Package:** A lightweight selection of essential software:
   - 🗂 7zip
   - 🌐 Brave
   - 📑 Foxit Reader
   - 📚 LibreOffice
   - 🎵 VLC

 ---

-This script is designed to streamline the setup process, saving time and ensuring your system is ready to use with all the necessary software pre-installed. 😎
+This script simplifies system setup, saving time and ensuring your PC is ready with all the necessary tools.
+Plus, discover **extra surprises** hidden within! 😎